Updated: Mar 8

-With the start of the winter sports season, I am reminded of the multi-sport athletes who are transitioning from their fall to winter sport.
-Some high school athletes will rely heavily on their coaches to make this transition for them, hoping that the conditioning and training sessions are enough to successfully prepare them for each sport season.
-Others may have started cross-training midway through their fall season so that they feel prepared to start their winter sport.
-While many of these athletes are able to successfully make the transition from one sport to the next, it is important to set personal expectations to help you to successfully transition from one sport season to the next.
+With the change of seasons, I am reminded of all the multi-sport athletes who are transitioning from one seasonal sport to the next.
+Some athletes will rely heavily on their coaches to make this transition for them, hoping that the conditioning and training sessions are enough to successfully prepare them for each sport season.
+Others may work with individual trainers to help them transition from one sport season to the next.
+While both of these approaches can work for athletes, here is something to consider as you shift from one sport to the next.

 Goal setting allows you to set personal expectations or areas of focus as it relates to the technical (skills development), tactical (learning the "x's" and "o's" strategy), physical, and mental preparation necessary to be successful for each season.

 For example, a high school athlete who plays football in the fall and wrestles in the winter has to transition from a football weight to wrestling weight (e.g., 225 pound football weight to 215 pound wrestling weight).
 While the prior sport focuses on the healthy weight gain, the latter sport focuses on healthy weight loss.
 Since it is not realistic for an athlete to start cutting weight during the football season, the athlete must make a plan or set tangible expectations to reach their target weight for each season.
 This could include figuring out a healthy nutritional plan and setting an expected amount of time to manage-ably drop the weight, e.g., creating a 2 month plan to drop weight and wrestle in the 215 pound weight class before the championship season.